Nosto/nosto-shopware6/README.md

 <a name="configuration"></a>
 # Configuration

 The Nosto plugin has a separate settings page.
+You can configure values for each sales channel and it's configured languages.

 Settings → Extensions → Nosto